wwwehr/nearai/docs/agents.md

 ```

-## The environment api
+## The Environment API
 Your agent will receive an `env` object that has the following methods:

  * `request_user_input`: tell the agent that it is the user's turn, stop iterating.
  * `completion`: request inference completions from a provider and model.
-  Model format is `PROVIDER::MODEL`.
-By default the provider is Fireworks and the model is llama-v3-70b-instruct.
+The model format can be either `PROVIDER::MODEL` or simply `MODEL`.
+By default the provider is `Fireworks` and the model is `llama-v3-70b-instruct`.

  * `list_messages` - returns the list of messages in the conversation.
 You have full control to add and remove messages from this list.